 Below are summaries of some successful verdicts and settlements around the country.
 We did not pull these at random so please do not think these are a representative sampling or that they can tell you by themselves the value of your or your client's case, even if you have similar facts.

 - March 2013, Texas: $199,112 Verdict: A 42-year-old clerical worker slipped and fell while walking in the meat department of an El Paso Wal-Mart.
 She was taken by ambulance to a local emergency room where she was treated for disc herniations and bulges as well as a sprained right ankle, an annular tear and a torn ligament in her right knee.
 She sued Wal-Mart and claimed the employees had washed the concrete floor with a mechanical scrubber that had been excessively filled with soap and used an incorrect mop.
-Plaintiff also claimed that Defendant failed to place wet floor signs.
-Defendant denied liability, claiming the floor had fully dried at the time of the fall and argued Plaintiff’s disc injuries were pre-existing conditions.
+Plaintiff also claimed that the Defendant failed to place wet floor signs.
+Defendant denied liability, claiming the floor had fully dried at the time of the fall and argued the Plaintiff’s disc injuries were pre-existing conditions.
 An El Paso jury found Defendant liable for Plaintiff’s injuries and returned a $199,112 verdict.

 - February 2013, Louisiana: $130,110 Verdict: A 37-year-old woman was walking through a Wal-Mart in Lafayette when she slipped and fell on a wet and soapy floor.
-She sustained knee, foot and shoulder injuries – all of which required surgical repair.
+She sustained knee, foot, and shoulder injuries – all of which required surgical repair.
 She sued Wal-Mart for failing to warn of the potential fall hazard.
 While Defendant admitted wet floor signs were not placed at the time of the accident, they contended the extent of Plaintiff’s injuries.
-Defendant argued Plaintiff merely sustained a bruised foot, and any additional injuries were pre-existing.
+Defendant argued the Plaintiff merely sustained a bruised foot, and any additional injuries were pre-existing.
 The matter continued to trial where a Lafayette jury rendered a $130,110 verdict for the Plaintiff.

 - December 2012, Texas: $254,176 Verdict: A 36-year-old man was in the receiving area of a Wal-Mart in Dallas to service a trash compactor.
 When he went to ring the buzzer, he received an electrical shock that caused him to quickly jerk his arm back, resulting in a partial right rotator cuff tear.
 He sued Wal-Mart for failing to repair the dangerous condition, claiming the buzzer had been broken by a Wal-Mart forklift and left the wires exposed.
 Wal-Mart denied negligence, claiming the wires were not exposed, and the voltage could not have caused the injuries.
-Defendant’s orthopaedic surgery expert said the shoulder injury was degenerative and unrelated.
-A Dallas County jury found Defendant negligent and awarded the Plaintiff $254,176.
+Defendant’s orthopedic surgery expert said the shoulder injury was degenerative and unrelated.
+A Dallas County jury found the Defendant negligent and awarded the Plaintiff $254,176.

 - November 2012, Texas: $27,500,000 Verdict: An 18-year-old man was riding as a passenger in a pickup truck one evening on State Highway 44.
 The conditions of the road were wet and the driver’s tires were badly worn.
 The vehicle hydroplaned, causing the driver to lose control of the vehicle, ultimately resulting in a crash that killed the 18-year-old.
-Five months before the accident, the driver took the truck to Wal-Mart in Alice for a “15-point service” that included an overall vehicle inspections – including a full tire inspection.
+Five months before the accident, the driver took the truck to Wal-Mart in Alice for a “15-point service” that included an overall vehicle inspection – including a full tire inspection.
 The decedent’s parents sued both the driver and Wal-Mart for negligence.
-Plaintiff’s claiming Defendant Driver was speeding as eyewitness testimony claimed Defendant Driver was travelling as fast as 85 mph before the accident.
-Plaintiffs also sued Wal-Mart for failing to inspect properly the tires or take accurate tread depth measurements.
+Plaintiff’s claiming Defendant Driver was speeding as eyewitness testimony claimed Defendant Driver was traveling as fast as 85 mph before the accident.
+Plaintiffs also sued Wal-Mart for failing to inspect the tires properly or take accurate tread depth measurements.
 Both Defendants denied liability and claimed the other was at fault.
-A Duval County jury found Defendant Driver and Defendant Wal-Mart 12% and 88% liable, respectively, and awarded Plaintiffs $27,500,000.
+A Duval County jury found the Defendant Driver and Defendant Wal-Mart 12% and 88% liable, respectively, and awarded Plaintiffs $27,500,000.

 - October 2011, Florida: $22,500 Settlement: Parents of a young boy had purchased a bicycle for their son at a Wal-Mart in Jacksonville.
 While attempting to ride his brand new bike, the handlebars came loose causing the young boy to crash into a bridge railing.
-The boy’s parents sued Wal-Mart for negligence, claiming Defendant failed to secure properly the handlebars to the bike.
+The boy’s parents sued Wal-Mart for negligence, claiming the Defendant failed to secure properly the handlebars to the bike.
 Wal-Mart denied allegations, claiming Plaintiffs were negligent in failing to maintain the bike properly and that Plaintiffs assumed the risk.
-The parties agreed to settle prior to trial for $22,500.00.
+The parties agreed to settle before trial for $22,500.00.

-If you have been injured as the result of negligence of this company, call 800-553-8083 to speak to a lawyer or get a free Internet consultation.
+If you have been injured as the result of the negligence of this company, call 800-553-8083 to speak to a lawyer or get a free Internet consultation.